 When you create a chart with a scroll bar, it will be useful to create a chart with all data to see which data fragment you see in the scrolling chart.

 Sometimes you need to create a chart that shows a large data amount.
 Then it would be useful to insert a scroll bar in your chart:

-In this tip, we will show how to different charts could be combined in the one chart.
-For example, we will combine a Bubble chart with an Area chart:
+In this tip, we will show how to combine two different chart types into one chart.
+For example, to merge a Bubble chart with an Area chart: